CursedHardware/atorch-console/docs/AT24-Protocol.md

 0015 F4 Frequency, as INT16, /10

 0016 00
-0017 85 Internal temperature as INT16,
+0017 85 Power factor as INT16,

 0018 00
-0019 2F External temperature as INT16,
+0019 2F Internal temperature as INT16,

 001A 00
 001B 00
 001C 06
 001D 14